harvind-here/TerrainEye/README.md

 # Desired Outcomes:

-Terrain Recognition-  land-type and terrain-type recognition from aerial and ground view.
+Terrain Recognition-  land-type and terrain-type recognition from aerial view by a flying vehicle such as drone.

 Military applications- surveillance, troops tracking, weapon identification, path detection.